 Frank likes aikido for the physical challenge as well as the community of people in the dojo.
 Frank reminded me how I smacked him once – got his attention, but didn’t deter him!
 He also enjoys the ethical aspect of the art that restrains the intent to kill.

-On the personal side, Frank has been married to Debbie for 47 years.
-I know Debbie knows how to ‘move with’ Frank because they’ve moved 20 times in 27 years!
-They have a lovely family of 4 children and 9 grandchildren.
+On the personal side, Frank has been married to his wife Debbie for 47 years.
+They’ve moved 20 times in 27 years, and have a lovely family of 4 children and 9 grandchildren.